oscthe/old_github/about.md

 </p>

 <p>
-I have a B.Sc. in Economics and "two" M.Sc. in Finance/Finance and Banking, as I attended a double-degree program at University of Gothenburg and University of Rome Tor Vergata.
+I have a B.Sc. in Economics and two M.Sc. in Finance/Finance and Banking, as I attended a double-degree program at University of Gothenburg and University of Rome Tor Vergata.
 During my education I focused on quantitative analysis and modelling, an interest I am fortunate to pursue professionally and upon which I continuously try to improve.
 </p>

-I have a broad interest within the data analysis-domain and find many aspects fascinating: data quality, EDA, feature engineering, supervised learning, regression analysis, model validation and so on.
+I have a broad interest within the data analysis-domain and find most aspects fascinating: data quality, EDA, feature engineering, supervised learning, regression analysis, model validation and so on.
 In my spare time I enjoy tinkering and reading about programming and modelling where I'm currently focused on:
 - Deep Learning applied to finance and economics (pricing, asset allocation, etc.)
 -
 -